smkokse/Fetch_Rewards/README.md

 Select Import from File.
 Select Git.
 Clone URI.

 Copy URI and paste into URI tab.
 NEXT.

-Open the project in Eclipse.
 Right click on Project. -> Run As -> Run on Server.
 Select Tomcat Setup earlier and click next.
-Select the project and Click Add.
 Click Finish

 Project Runs on Below URL: